amjadmajid/Makefile/Makefile_basics/README.md

 ### How does make utilize the timestamp of files
-If make found a dependency with a newer timestamp than the target, it will remake that target and all the targets that depend on it.
+If make found a dependency ,which is one of the prerequistes for a target, with a newer timestamp than the target's timestamp, it will rebuild that target and all the targets that depend on it.
 Considering, for example, the associated Makefile.
-If the source file *module.c* is modified, `make` will remake the *module.o* and the target *all*  when the program is rebuilt.
+If the source file *module.c* is modified, `make` will remake the *module.o* and the target *all*---since *all* depends on *module.o*---when the program is rebuilt.
 However, make will not remake the *main.o* since it has a newer timestamp than the source file *main.c*.

-Furthermore, special targets are not files and such their related actions are always executed if they are specified.
+A *phony target* is a target that is not associated with a real file, i.e. clean.
+When it is targeted by a `make` command, i.e. `make clean`, its actions, e.g. `rm -rf *.o`, will always be executed.